Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Preliminaries on the geometry of right-angled Artin groups

 We will be particularly interested in the case when $\mathcal P$ is the poset of standard flats in $G_\Gamma$, ordered by inclusion.
 Note that if we take $g_1G_{\Lambda_1}\le g_2G_{\Lambda_2}$ in $\mathcal P$, then we can assume that $g_2=g_1$ up to changing coset representatives, and the interval between $g_1G_{\Lambda_1}$ and $g_2G_{\Lambda_2}$ consists of all cosets of form $g_1 G_{\Lambda}$ with $\Lambda_1\subset \Lambda\subset \Lambda_2$.
 In particular it is a Boolean lattice of finite rank.
 The following notion was introduced by Davis in \cite{Dav}.

 \begin{de}[Right-angled building] Let $\Gamma$ be a finite simplicial graph.
-The \emph{right-angled building} of $G_\Gamma$, denoted by $\B_\Gamma$, is the cubical realization of the poset of standard flats in $G_\Gamma$. \end{de}
+The \emph{right-angled building} of $G_\Gamma$, denoted by $\B_\Gamma$, is the cubical realization of the poset of standard flats in $G_\Gamma$.
+The left action of $G_\Gamma$ on itself induces an action of $G_\Gamma$ on $\B_\Gamma$ by cubical automorphisms. \end{de}

+In Figure~\ref{fig:building} below, we draw a subcomplex of $\B_\Gamma$ when $\Gamma$ is a pentagon with consecutive vertices denoted by $a,b,c,d,e$.
+The vertex in Figure~\ref{def:building} labeled by $ab$ corresponds to the identity left coset of the subgroup generated by $a$ and $b$.
+Similarly, we define other vertices in Figure~\ref{def:building}.
+The central vertex corresponds to the identity element in $G_\Gamma$.
+The subcomplex of $\B_\Gamma$ displayed in Figure~\ref{def:building} is a fundamental domain for the action $G_\Gamma\actson \B_\Gamma$.

 \begin{rk} We comment on the terminology ``right-angled building'', even though we will not explicitly need the connection to buildings in the rest of the paper.
-Davis \cite{Dav} explained that we can view the right-angled Artin group $G_\Gamma$ as a building modeled on a reflection group $W_\Gamma$ which is the right-angled Coxeter group with the same defining graph.
+Davis \cite{Dav} explained that we can view the right-angled Artin group $G_\Gamma$ as a building in the sense of Tits (see \cite[Section 3]{Dav}) modeled on a reflection group $W_\Gamma$ which is the right-angled Coxeter group with the same defining graph.
 Moreover, $\B_\Gamma$ is a geometric model witnessing some classical geometric properties of buildings, for example, any two points in $\B_\Gamma$ are contained in a common ``apartment'' which is a convex subcomplex isomorphic to the canonical $\mathrm{CAT}(0)$ cube complex (called the \emph{Davis complex}) associated with $W_\Gamma$.
 We refer to \cite[Section~5]{Dav} for a more detailed discussion. \end{rk}

 By \cite[Corollary 11.7]{Dav} (attributed to Meier), the cube complex $\B_\Gamma$ is $\mathrm{CAT}(0)$.
 There is a one-to-one correspondence between $k$-cubes in $\B_\Gamma$ and intervals of the form $I_{F_1,F_2}$ where $F_1\subseteq F_2$ are two standard flats in $\Gamma$ with $\dim(F_2)-\dim(F_1)=k$.
-In particular, vertices of $\B_\Gamma$ correspond to standard flats in $\Gamma$.
+In particular, vertices of $\B_\Gamma$ correspond to standard flats in $G_\Gamma$.
 The \emph{rank} of a vertex $v\in V\B_\Gamma$ is the dimension of the corresponding standard flat.
 We label every vertex of $\B_\Gamma$ by the type of the corresponding standard flat.
 The vertex set of $\B_\Gamma$ inherits a partial order from the poset of standard flats.

-There is an induced action of $G_\Gamma$ on $\B_\Gamma$ by cubical automorphisms, which preserves the labellings of vertices.
+The action of $G_\Gamma$ on $\B_\Gamma$ preserves the labellings of vertices.
 This action is cocompact, but not proper -- the stabilizer of a cube is isomorphic to $\mathbb Z^{n}$ where $n$ is the rank of the minimal vertex in this cube.

 Recall that the \emph{join} of two simplicial graphs $\Gamma_1$ and $\Gamma_2$, denoted $\Gamma_1\circ \Gamma_2$, is the simplicial graph obtained from the disjoint union $\Gamma_1\sqcup \Gamma_2$ by adding an edge between any vertex in $\Gamma_1$ and any vertex in $\Gamma_2$.
 It follows from the definition that if $\Gamma=\Gamma_1\circ \Gamma_2$, then $\B_\Gamma\cong \B_{\Gamma_1}\times \B_{\Gamma_2}$.